2017 Adopt a Mile Benefactors

 Susan B Anthony Neighborhood: Adopted by Gilda's Club

 Gilda's Club provides a meeting place for men, women and children living with cancer, along with their family and friends.
 They join with others to build social and emotional support as a supplement to medical care.
 Free of charge and non-profit, Gilda's Club offers support and networking groups, lectures, workshops and social events in a non-residential, homelike setting.
 Gilda's Club is funded through the generosity of private individuals, corporations, foundations, and grants.

-Downtown/Frontier Field: Adopted by Lifespan Rochester
+Downtown/Frontier Field: Adopted by TBD

 East Avenue Neighborhood: Adopted by the Bayview YMCA

 The Bay View Family YMCA exists to strengthen community.
 The Y isn't just the name on the building.
 It's a spirit, a movement and a cause.
 Members join because they believe in the values that the Y stand for.
 The Bayview Y has proudly served the Webster, Penfield, Irondequoit and various Ontario County communities since 1974.
 They nurture the potential of kids, help people understand and improve their health, and provide opportunities to give back and support their neighbors.